 In marking the significant role of the Jews of Lithuania and the vast influence of their diverse activities and culture during the entire history of the State of Lithuania from the middle of the 13th Century to the present day, the Seimas of Lithuania has declared 2020 the Year of the Vilna Gaon and of the History of the Jews of Lithuania.

 Martynas Mažvydas National Library of Lithuania invites visitors to the exhibition, displaying the works of the library workers.

 On 17–20 August, Lithuania hosted the seminar of the national libraries of the Baltic countries LiLaEst2020, which took place in the Molėtai Region.
 This seminar is a biennial gathering of library professional from Lithuania, Latvia and Estonia.
 The Martynas Mažvydas National Library of Lithuania was represented by a team of the Library’s staff under the supervision of the Director General Prof. Dr. Renaldas Gudauskas.

 The National Library of Lithuania congratulates its partner, the YIVO Institute for Jewish Research, upon the landmark event: the launching the first exhibition of its YIVO Bruce and Francesca Cernia Slovin Online Museum: Beba Epstein: The Extraordinary Life of an Ordinary Girl.

-Dear visitors, please be reminded that the National Library is closed during public holidays so it will not be open to the public on the 16th of February.
-The Library’s opening hours are one hour shorter on a day before a public holiday thus our Library will be open until 5:00 pm on the 15th of February.
+Dear visitors, please be reminded that the National Library is closed during public holidays so it will not be open to the public on the 15th of August.
+The Library’s opening hours are one hour shorter on a day before a public holiday thus our Library will be open until 8:00 pm on the 14th of August.